ittner/newslinkrss/README.md

 necessary to express all required rules.

+### Handling request language options

+Some sites change their rendering, response language, **date formats**, etc. according to the preferred language information sent by the user's browser.
+By default, newslinkrss uses the "LANG" environment variable to set this language information (it is a bit of an optimization for the most common case where the system language is the same as the one of the browser used for debugging the options for a particular feed).
+To set a different one, you may overwrite the LANG variable or use option `--lang`.
+The later option is more flexible as it may be repeated to set several languages in order of preference (e.g. `"--lang pt-BR --lang en-US --lang de-DE"`).

+To not send any preferred language information to the server, independently of one currently set for the system, clear the LANG variable for the newslinkrss process invocation (e.g. `"LANG='' newslinkrss <other options>"`).

+### Setting arbitrary HTTP headers

+Some sites my require unusual request options to work correctly. newslinkrss has an option `--header` (shortcut: `-H`) to set any HTTP header for the requests it sends.
+To use it, just pass the header in format `"NAME: VALUE"` (e.g. `--header 'X-Clacks-Overhead: GNU Terry Pratchett'`).
+This should not be a common requirement, however.

 ### Testing links

 newslinkrss has an option `--test` that will skip the feed generation step